Last Updated on November 14, 2022 by Wandering our World

-It’s small and a little run-down, but if you’re visiting Somaliland you must spend visit Zeila, and here are my big three reasons why.
+It’s small and a little run-down, but if you’re visiting Somaliland you must spend visit Zeila, and here are our big three reasons why.

 When many people around the world think of Somaliland, they usually think of war, Somalia (rather than an independent Somaliland) drought, and pirates.
 This thought process really does a great injustice to this beautiful country.

 Because the reality is Somaliland has some of the most desirable traits for tourists – and one of those are incredible beaches.

 And Zeila is one of the best places, if not the best place, to enjoy Somaliland’s stunning coastline.

 Zeila is flanked by miles upon miles of pristine, white sandy beaches, and they remain almost completely untouched.

 Simply put, there aren’t any huge holiday resorts here, or hundreds and thousands of sunbeds taking over the beach.
 It’s just unspoiled beauty, and it’s all to yourself.

 Somaliland really is full of surprises, and Zeila is at the forefront of that.

 That’s because here you can go snorkeling and diving, and witness for yourself incredible unspoiled coral reefs that almost no one in the world has laid their eyes on.